top of page

 The avionics boxes have been tacked in place with double sided tape to check fit.
 They will be removed and painted and installed with all the "wires" once the inside of the fuselage has been painted as well.

-The firewall has numerous issues which have been well documented on the web so I will not rehash them.
+The forward bulkhead has numerous issues which have been well documented on the web so I will not rehash them.
 Suffice it to say that the detail is rudimentary and inaccurate in places and there are shape issues for the same reason the instrument panel did, mentioned previously.
 I used a contour gauge and to make a template and corrected the outline with 0.040" styrene sheet.
 I then took a Dremel and large cutting bit and ground it smooth.
 I will cover it with a piece of 0.005" styrene sheet to get a perfectly uniform surface and also allow me to add raised "rivets" from behind using a ponce wheel.
 I have been unable to find any 1/32 aftermarket chain so it looks like I will be scratch building the chains used to raise and lower the landing gear.

 This is actually a big deal, not that it would be difficult to correct, it would be very easy to correct the slant.
 The main issue with this is it changes the angle of the landing gear and especially, engine mount, both of which will have to be corrected in order for the landing gear to sit correctly and the engine to be centered in the cowling opening.
 It will also facilitate moving the landing gear cutouts.
 At this point I am still debating the real benefit of going to all the trouble to correct this.
 As it is I am still going to have the change the tire cutout a small amount.
-The indents on the firewall should be flush with the edge of the fuselage skin.
+The indents on the bulkhead should be flush with the edge of the fuselage skin.
 What would be the point to have an indent for the wheel to fin in if there is fuselage skin covering some of it?
-With the firewall placed where it is intended to be on the side of the kit fuselage, there is about a 2mm overlap mismatch.
-To make it correct, I will have to remove some of the cutout to get it to match the firewall and then add it back to the front so the cut out is correct.
+With the bulkhead placed where it is intended to be on the side of the kit fuselage, there is about a 2mm overlap mismatch.
+To make it correct, I will have to remove some of the cutout to get it to match the bulkhead and then add it back to the front so the cut out is correct.
 I am hopeful that it will not interfere with the landing gear linkage or there will be even more work that has to be done.
 The cut out is supposed to be round not oblong.

 I ground away the plastic in the rear so it lined up with the indent and replaced it in the front with 0.040" styrene sheet to keep the cut-out round.
 The cut-out in the fuselage is exactly 0.75" in diameter.
 I used a drafting template to get ensure the wheel cut-out remained perfectly round.